RobertVejvoda/customer-scoring-camunda/readme.md

 ## Logs

-See logs in Zipkin: http://localhost:9411
+See logs in Zipkin: http://localhost:9411 (with local Dapr install) or http://localhost:9414 (Docker).

 ## Clean up